 Mario Ortiz is dean and professor of nursing at Binghamton University's Decker School of Nursing.
-He is also co-interim director of the school's Kresge Center for Nursing Research and the Community Health Centers of Practice.
+He is also director of the school's Kresge Center for Nursing Research and the Community Health Centers of Practice.

-He has a record of success in developing healthcare programs and nurse-led patient-centered medical homes as primary care clinics; has established and nurtured critical partnerships with healthcare providers, and has a rich portfolio of faculty and staff development.
-He has garnered more than $8 million in endowments and grants to support community care, nurse-led primary care clinics, and education.
+He has a record of success in developing healthcare programs and nurse-led patient-centered medical homes as primary care clinics; has established and nurtured critical partnerships with healthcare providers and policy-makers, and has a rich portfolio of faculty, staff, and clinician development.
+He has garnered millions in endowments and grants to support community care, nurse-led primary care clinics, and education.

-Ortiz is a respected scholar in national and international arenas, where he focuses on nursing theory-guided research and practice.
-His recent scholarly work focuses on universal living experiences, such as human suffering and working.
-Ortiz serves on the referee panels for the Journal of Holistic Nursing and the Journal of the Association of Nurses in AIDS Care.
-He is the contributing editor of the “Leading-Following Perspectives” column in Nursing Science Quarterly.
+Ortiz is a respected scholar in national and international arenas, where he focuses on nursing research and practice.
+He is the contributing editor of the "Health Policy" and "Leadership" columns in Nursing Science Quarterly.
+He serves on the referee panels for the Journal of Holistic Nursing, the Journal of the Association of Nurses in AIDS Care, and the Journal of Rural Nursing and Health Care.

-He has taught graduate and undergraduate courses in nursing theory, community health nursing, family nursing, and nursing leadership and management.
+He has taught graduate and undergraduate courses in the areas of community health nursing, family nursing, research and theory, and nursing leadership and management.
 Ortiz is a board certified community/public health nurse specialist and family nurse practitioner, and continues to work with community agencies in this role.
 He uses nurse-led patient-centered medical homes as a model of care to lead community health centers, to focus patient-centered care in the community, and to guide policy development through national organizations focused on care for the underserved, the homeless, and nurse managed centers.
 Ortiz has worked in both acute care and community-based settings with experience in various roles as a staff nurse through administration.

 Ortiz earned bachelor's degrees in nursing and in the history of the arts, as well as a master's degree in nursing from Valparaiso University.
-He also earned a PhD in nursing from Loyola University, Chicago, where he studied with internationally known nurse theorist, Rosemarie Rizzo Parse.
+He also earned a PhD in nursing from Loyola University Chicago.

 He is a member of Sigma Theta Tau International and is a fellow in the Nursing Academy of the National Academies of Practice.